saleemh/family-principles/Hussain Family Principles.md

 - Write a sincere apology (3-5 sentences) and propose a fix
 -  Do a helpful task for the impacted person (e.g., clean their space, take their chore).
 - Contribute time to a family project (organize closet, yard work).
+- Don't bother the victim for a few hours

 Family meetings
-- Weekly, Sundays after dinner (30-40 min)
+- Weekly, Sundays before dinner (15-30 min)
 - Topics: review any updates to the rules, discuss issues with the rules and plans for the coming week
+- Address assorted concerns/important things